 Bankruptcy Exemptions Attorney in Portland, Oregon

 Filing bankruptcy is a legal option for people to get out of debt and gain financial freedom once again.
 There are different types of bankruptcy, each with a set of advantages and disadvantages.
 A Chapter 7 liquidation, for example, is generally ideal for those dealing with credit card bills, medical bills, and personal loans.
-A Chapter 13 reorganization, on the other hand, is often apt for those with assets that they would want to keep.
+A Chapter 13 reorganization, on the other hand, is often apt for those with assets that they would want to keep or who have fallen behind on a mortgage or their taxes.

 What Is a Bankruptcy Exemption in Oregon?